HannahKnights/sudoku/README.md

 Developing a puzzle solver for Sudoku using Ruby.

-This was one of my first introductions to more involved Object Orientated Programming through Test Driven Development.
+This was my first introduction to more involved Object Orientated Programming through Test Driven Development.
 The exercise was to model the components required to create a progam to solve sudoku puzzels.

 Although the task is not complete, the learning exercise was important.